forestgrape/coronavirus/monitor_and_control.md

     - Particles smaller than 5 micro meter:  statistically significant 2.8 fold reduction in viral copies detected in the fine aerosol fraction.
     - Overall: Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    > [in rework] Assuming a reduction of exhaled particles by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
+    > [in rework, reduction upon exhalation likely is lower especially if the mask is use long without changing what many do] Assuming a reduction of exhaled particles by a factor of 2 (50% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 4 = (2 times fewer particles inhaled) * (2 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 #### Mask Types
 Mask can be classified either by